2018 United States House of Representatives elections in Florida: District 24

 The 24th district includes parts of Miami and its northern suburbs such as North Miami Beach and Miami Gardens.
-Democrat Frederica Wilson, who has represented the district since 2013 and previously represented the 17th district from 2011 to 2013, was re-elected to a fourth term unopposed in 2016.
+Democrat Frederica Wilson, who had represented the district since 2013 and previously represented the 17th district from 2011 to 2013, was re-elected to a fourth term unopposed in 2016.
+The district had a PVI of D+34.

+Democratic primary

 Because no write-in candidates or candidates of other parties filed to run in this district, the Democratic primary was open to all voters.

-Democratic primary